-- 1. Screw - Remove the defective bulb by pushing it in and turning it counterclockwise. - Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
+- 1. Screw - 2.
+Turn signal light lens - Remove the defective bulb by pushing it in and turning it counterclockwise. - 3.
+Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
 Install the lens by installing the screw.